zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - Created an [Advanced Research Computing project](https://www.arc.ox.ac.uk/creating-a-project) to give access to IT facilities
 - Current business on EAMENA DB administration (BUs with Mohamed, IT support for the `en` -> `ar` translation, etc.)
 - Current administrative business (consultants' contracts, purchase of hardware, etc.)

+#### week 4

+- met Galen Mancino.
+His two main works for Arches are the improvement of the Search, and data import.
+He offered himself to work on these topics, or to help in the v5 to v7 upgrade, or to develop a plugin for ML.
+- attended the ACD workshop
+- gave a 3-hour lecture on [reporting with R markdown](http://shinyserver.cfs.unipi.it:3838/teach/r4a/_site/#/title-slide) to the University of Pisa's Summer School
+- worked on the eamenaR package
+- about to autorise a reverse proxy in EAMENA DB to access GeoServer
+- BU the last AAA files for Mohamed